pramsey/pgsql-ogr-fdw/README.md

 ### Preserving case and special characters in column names and table names

-By default, when `IMPORT FOREIGN SCHEMA` is run on an ogr foreign data server, the table names and column names are laundered (meaning all upper case is converted to lowercase and special characters such as spaces are replaced with "_").
+By default, when `IMPORT FOREIGN SCHEMA` is run on an OGR foreign data server, the table names and column names are laundered (meaning all upper case is converted to lowercase and special characters such as spaces are replaced with "_").

 This is not desirable in all cases.
-You can override this behavior with 2 IMPORT FOREIGN SCHEMA options specific to ogr fdw servers.

-These are `launder_column_names` and `launder_table_names`.
+You can override this behavior with two `IMPORT FOREIGN SCHEMA` options specific to `ogr_fdw` servers: `launder_column_names` and `launder_table_names`.

-To preserve casing and other funky characters in both column names and table names you can do the following:
+To preserve casing and other funky characters in both column names and table names, do the following:

 	CREATE SCHEMA fgdbcitypreserve;
 	IMPORT FOREIGN SCHEMA ogr_all
 		FROM server fgdbtest INTO fgdbpreserve
-		OPTIONS(launder_table_names 'false', launder_column_names 'false') ;
+		OPTIONS (launder_table_names 'false', launder_column_names 'false') ;

 ### Importing subset of layers using LIMIT and EXCEPT

-Note: LIMIT TO /EXCEPT should contain resulting table names (NOT the layer names).
+Note: `LIMIT TO` and `EXCEPT` clauses should use table names that reflect the laundering mode in use.

-In the default case, the table names are laundered and should not have mixed case or weird characters.
+By default, table and column names are laundered and will not have mixed case or weird characters.

 	CREATE SCHEMA fgdbcitysub;
 	-- import only layer called Cities